acm-uiuc/icpc-website/contest/rules.md

 <br>

-For a summary of the DOMjudge system interface and instructions on submission, reference the DOMjudge team manual, available at [http://icpc.cs.illinois.edu/contest/team-manual.pdf](/contest/team-manual.pdf).
+For a summary of the DOMjudge system interface and instructions on submission, reference the DOMjudge team manual, available at <a class="contest" href="/contest/team-manual.pdf">http://icpc.cs.illinois.edu/contest/team-manual.pdf</a>.

 <br>